 Applications for permit to extend existing structures which do not have prior permit shall be treated solely as applications for regularization of permit.

 All demolition works shall require permit from the Assembly.
 Sufficient precaution shall be taken to safeguard public safety, health, adjoining properties and properties with heritage significance.
 Pollution in relation to air, water, noise and soils shall be avoided or properly mitigated.

 Persons seeking to apply for demolition permit shall complete an application form designed for the purpose including information that ensures that the following basic requirements have been fully fulfilled:

 In addition to the statutory requirements above, in AMA the following requirements also apply;

-Note: For Category A: A developer may be asked to provide additional information depending on usage, size, etc.
+For Organisations: A developer may be asked to provide additional information depending on usage, size, etc.

-Note: For Category B: Some Development Projects require a prior application for “Planning Permission –in- Principle” before application for a substantive Development /Building permit.
+For Existing Buildings: Some Development Projects require a prior application for “Planning Permission –in- Principle” before application for a substantive Development /Building permit.

 Apart from the cost of the Permit Application Form and Processing Fees, all other costs are arrived after going through each process based on the fee fixing resolution of the Assembly for that year.

 The Fee fixing Resolution for each year is published on the Assembly’s Website and copies can also be purchased as the Ghana Publishing Company (Assembly Press).